 h) The Client recognises that the ALR has contractual obligations to, and may be paid by, any party who consults, searches or registers items on the Database.

-i) In the event that any search of the Database reveals a match with an Object registered by the Client, the ALR will promptly notify the Client of this match.
-The ALR will also inform the Client if it locates or recovers any object that appears to be related to a registered Object.
+i) In the event that any search of the Database reveals a match with a Watch registered by the Client, the ALR will promptly notify the Client of this match.
+The ALR will also inform the Client if it locates or recovers any object that appears to be related to a registered Watch.

 j) The Client recognises that there may be occasions when, due to instructions from law enforcement agencies, the ALR will be obliged to delay notifying the Client and no liability will fall on the ALR for such late notification.